DominikN/docs_new/docs/tutorials/ros-projects/security-guard-robot.md

 catkin_create_pkg rosbot_patrol roscpp
 ```

-In real part whole algorithm from simulation will be used, but with some more cool features like esp32 sensors or neural network and this is problem, because current version of rosbot has not enough computing power, so it is necessary to outsource image processing, and this require to implement compressed image transport.
+In real robot part some cool features will be needed, like information about move, image processing, path planning.
+Because current version of rosbot has not enough computing power (nether rosbot 2.0 nor rosbot PRO), so it is necessary to outsource image processing, and this require to implement compressed image transport what will be done.
+There are many things to do so hold on and stick to instructions.

 ## Main code

-It's needed to create files for our patrol task to do, that create directory src and include.
+Let's get this rolling!

 ```
 roscd rosbot_patrol
-mkdir src
-mkdir include
 ```

 ### Include